Ask a question

 Detailed, real-time pump status and AI

 This is a first for this product segment.
-From within Apex Fusion, the details of operation of every WAV on your tank can be observed.
+From within Apex Fusion, the details of the operation of every WAV on your tank can be observed.
 You will be able to see the mode, the RPM, the temperature range, and the current status of the pump.
-Apex Fusion takes this one step further.
-It monitors your pump parameters, and then based on its AI it takes corrective action such as stopping the pump and sending alerts to you by text or email when the pump is malfunctioning.
+Apex Fusion takes this one step further, it monitors your pump parameters and then based on its AI it takes corrective action such as stopping the pump and sending alerts to you by text or email when the pump is malfunctioning.

 Snails, Falls, Stalls – No Worries!